skx/github-action-tester/README.md

 # GitHub Action for Running tests

-GitHub Action implementation of a general purpose testing script which allows you to run a shell-script every time a pull-request is submitted, or updated.
+This repository contains a simple GitHub Action implementation, which allows you to run a shell-script every time a pull-request is created/updated, or a commit made to your repository.

 ## Sample Configuration & Output